nimacsoft/babel-plugin-after-async-component/README.md

 // localname = [`loader`, `asyncComponent`] :)
 ```

-2. then it searchs for FunctionCalls that have these conditions:
+2. then it searches for FunctionCalls that have these conditions:
   1) name of function that get called matches localname array
   2) that function act as value of property
   3) the name of property must be `component`